CDE will be closed on Monday, July 4 for the Independence Day holiday.

 - Building Blocks to School Safety (PDF) - A toolkit for schools and districts.

 The Colorado Department of Education has collected K-12 public school drug-related disciplined incidents since the 2000-2001 school year.
-Drug related incidents can be found on the CDE website.

 The following resources may be helpful to educate school staff, students, parents, and the broader public about the dangers of substance abuse.
 Information includes how using drugs may impede learning and undermine student achievement.